Mattress Disposal Guide

 - What happens to old mattresses when they go the tip?

-You’ll need to make sure the fire safety label is still intact when you’re donating or selling your mattress – it won’t be accepted without it.
-It will be sewn onto the underneath of the mattress and looks like this:
+You’ll need to make sure the fire safety label is still intact when you’re donating or selling your mattress.
+It won’t be accepted without it.
+The label will be sewn onto the underneath of the mattress and looks like this:

 You can sell your mattress on websites such as Gumtree and Facebook Marketplace.
-Prices on these websites vary according to the condition, size and age of the mattress but most sell for between £15 and £50.
-In practice, nobody wants a stained or torn mattress though, so only consider this option if yours is in great condition.
+Prices vary according to the condition, size and age of the mattress but most sell for between £15 and £50.
+In practice, nobody wants a stained or torn mattress, so only consider this option if yours is in great condition.
 Also, if yours has reached the end of its life and become uncomfortable with springs sticking out or sagging in places it shouldn’t, then someone else isn’t going to want to have it.

 Many mattress retailers will take away your old mattress if you buy your new one from them.
 Some charge and a few offer the service for free.